predsci/PsiPy/docs/developer/tests.rst

 Code coverage
 -------------
-The coverage (ie. which lines are/aren't covered by the tests) is also automatically reported by codecov, and can be seen at https://codecov.io/gh/predsci/PsiPy.
+The coverage (ie. which lines are/aren't coveredby the tests) is also automatically reported by codecov, and can be seen at https://codecov.io/gh/predsci/PsiPy.